Skip to content

 decimalsNumber of decimal places for number type fields.

-setRestricts input to a fixed list — renders a dropdown instead of free text.
-Pair with string type.
+setDefines a fixed list of allowed values — renders a dropdown instead of free text.
+Values added here are presented as options in the entity edit view.
+Use with string type.

 reference_queryFilters which entities are selectable in a reference field (e.g. _type.string=person).